George Grubb Family

 William Theodore Grubb b.
 10 Dec 1920 King Co., WA d.
 21 Aug 2003 at home, King Co., Seattle, WA m.
 Marlene M. Marshall

 Only recently did we discover through the help of Cheryl Kirkpatrick that Hazel had lived in Creston Township, Iowa and had apparently married to Roy Middaugh.
 We had believed that Hazel had given birth to another child but we have no proof.
 This early marriage gives us some hope that we may find out what happened.
 He was under age 21 and had to have his father sign whereas she was twenty and above the age of consent, which was 18 for women.
-We believe that she may have had a still-birth since William T. Grubb was born by ceassarian section about ten years after the 1910 census and no living child existed during this later marriage.
-The forboding of the earlier birth may have prepared her for a successful birth with a new husband, George Grubb.
+We believe that she may have had a still-birth since William T. Grubb was born by caesarian section about ten years after the 1910 census and no living child existed during this later marriage.
+The foreboding of the earlier birth may have prepared her for a successful birth with a new husband, George Grubb.

 1910 Iowa Census, Page 13b 1st ward Creston Township, Union County. households 229-331